Revelation Chapter 15

 In Proverbs 9:10 we read “The fear of the LORD [is] the beginning of wisdom: and the knowledge of the holy [is] understanding.”

 We are not to fear the world or its people.
-We are "to fear" (Reverence), God.
+We are “to fear” (meaning Reverence), God.

 This “all nations shall come and worship”, is speaking of the time when Jesus will sit on a throne in Jerusalem and rule the world.
 There will be a yearly pilgrimage by everyone to worship.
 We see Jesus is the only Holy one.